priceey/companiesHouseAutomation/README.md

 At present this is only availalbe in json format, but it can be converted to a more readable html report.
 I haven't coded that section, but i will add an example of the report to the repo.

 These are found in the folder /target/accessibility-reports-json/ and each page tested.

+########### Issues ###########

+I have noticed and issue with the selection of rooms after checking the availability.
+My code counts on there being a specific type based on the feature file.
+This can fail if the rooms have been flooded with extra rooms.

+These can be deleted to create a cleaner envrionment and the code will create its own room for the test before removing it at the end.